Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Results and discussion

 \subsection{Multi-photon double JC model}

 We further study the entanglement dynamics of the multi-photon double JC model described by Eq.~(\ref{eq:doubleJC,non-lin,RWA}).
+The study of these nonlinear interactions in the strong coupling regimes is motivated by the Hamiltonian for photon-photon coupling presented in Refs.~\cite{SDE+18, SMA18}.
 We begin with the ideal cases for which the results are shown in Figure \ref{fig:non_linear} (a)-(d).
 It is observed that higher-order of the multi-photon pump processes leads to faster system dynamics (and thus entanglement dynamics) compared to the corresponding lower-order case.
-For example, the period of the complete revival of the entanglement dynamics for the multi-photon double JC model for $n=3$ is smaller than that for $n=2$.
+For example, the period of the complete revival of the entanglement dynamics for the multi-photon double JC model for $N=3$ is smaller than that for $N=2$.
 This behavior is observed in both symmetric and asymmetric cavities.
 No other significant change is observed in the entanglement dynamics.